The Marquise of O: Synopsis

-The story begins with a one-sentence paragraph -- the widowed Marquise von O. places an announcement in the newspapers in a prominent north Italian town, saying she is pregnant and wishes the father of her child to come to her so she can marry him.
+The story begins with a one-sentence paragraph – the widowed Marquise von O. places an announcement in the newspapers in a prominent north Italian town, saying she is pregnant and wishes the father of her child to come to her so she can marry him.

 We learn Marquise is the daughter of Colonel G. He commanded the citadel of the town M. During the Napoleonic Wars in Italy, while the citadel was over-run by Russian forces, the Marquise was about to be gang-raped by Russian soldiers.
 However, she is saved by the Russian commander, Count F., appearing to her like an angel.
 After he brings her to safety, she falls unconscious.
 The Count finishes storming the citadel, attaining the surrender of the last pockets of resistance, and garrisoning the fort with his troopers.
 He leaves before the Marquise can thank him.
 The Marquise and her parents receive news shortly thereafter that Count F. was killed.
 His last words are reported as "Julietta, this bullet avenges you!" ("Julietta!
 Diese Kugel rächt dich!" in the original German).
 The Marquise is intrigued someone the Count knows so well should have her name of 'Julietta'.

 The reports of Count F.'s death prove false, however.
 At the conclusion of the war, the Count appears at the house of Colonel G. to ask to marry the Marquise.
 He insists they marry immediately, although he seems to understand it is an unreasonable request, since they hardly know one another.
 The family suggests the Count can stay at their home so the two can get to know each other.
-The Count cannot accept this offer, although, because he has a pressing military duty in another town.
+The Count cannot accept this offer, though, because he has a pressing military duty in another town.
 Therefore, the family agrees the Count should leave to perform his military duty, and the Marquise will entertain no other prospective husbands in his absence.
 While he is away, the Marquise realizes she is pregnant.
 Although the symptoms of her pregnancy are clear, she and her mother are reluctant to believe it.
 They accept the reality after it is confirmed by a doctor and a midwife.

 The Colonel kicks the Marquise out of his house, forbidding her to return despite her mother's protests.
 She moves to her deceased husband's estate in V. Meanwhile, the Count returns to M., hears the news of the Marquise's pregnancy, seems unsurprised, and tells the Marquise's brother he is convinced of her innocence.
 The Marquise's brother speaks ill of his sister, and questions the Count's sanity, given the latter's consistent interest in marrying the Marquise.
 The Count decides to visit her in V. After he is turned away by the porter, he enters through the garden and again begs the Marquise to marry him.
 She runs into the house, and locks the door.